 - Establishes a multidisciplinary medical team.

 - Designated inpatient units at John C. Lincoln Medical Center, Scottsdale Osborn Medical Center and Deer Valley Medical Center.
 These designated inpatient units improve outcomes for older trauma patients.

 Led by a trauma surgeon, the G-60 program:

-- Expedites identification and triage of potential G-60 patients in Emergency Departments and Level I Trauma Centers at the two hospitals.
+- Expedites identification and triage of potential G-60 patients in Emergency Departments and Level I Trauma Centers.

 - Immediately activates the G-60 clinical team when an eligible patient is identified.